mv-2112/canonical-openstack-docs/how-to/install/quickstart.rst

 The script will ensure some software requirements are satisfied on the host.
 In particular, it will:

 * install `openssh-server` if it is not found
-* configure passwordless sudo for all commands for the current user (`NOPASSWD:ALL`)
+* configure password-less sudo for all commands for the current user (`NOPASSWD:ALL`)

 Bootstrap the cloud
 ~~~~~~~~~~~~~~~~~~~